ArcDoxDev/Unifluxx/README.md

 7. Select keys as follows:

- - Select Flux Project = the flux project that you would like to select keys as
+ - Select Flux Project => the flux project that you would like to select keys from

- -  Uniclass Code Source = Key with uniclass codes to fetch from NBS LOI data from NBS target = The key that the app will return LOI data from NBS
+ -  Uniclass Code Source => Key with uniclass codes to fetch from NBS

+ - LOI data from NBS target => The key that the app will return LOI data from NBS

- -  Starting Notation Source = Key with specified starting notation to fetch from NBS
+ -  Starting Notation Source => Key with specified starting notation to fetch from NBS

- -  Classification tree target = The target key for classification tree response from NBS
+ -  Classification tree target => The target key for classification tree response from NBS

 Please See NBS BIM toolkit endpoints for further details.